hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/101__Ravi_Kiran.md

 akhanda..

-​
 >
 >
 >>
 >> and jnAna of pratyagAtma is nitya aparokSa
 >>
 >
-> ​it appears that you​
+> it appears that you
 >
-> ​think that brahmaGYAna is aparoxa while none other GYAna is aparoxa just
+> think that brahmaGYAna is aparoxa while none other GYAna is aparoxa just
 > because of duality.
 >